 Total time: 40 minutes

-Take things up a notch tonight with this healthy Filipino dish.
+Take things up a notch tonight with this yummy and healthy Filipino dish.
 Ginisang Baguio Beans is essentially a mainstay vegetable recipe in the local’s weekly menu.
 In Filipino food culture, “Ginisang” is a popular cooking method that translates to sauteed or stir-fried.

 Cooking Ginisang Baguio Beans is as simple as letting all the elements cook until the beans are perfect.
 Be sure to keep an eye on the pot so that you don’t overcook the green beans, making them soggy and bland-tasting.